Accenture/mercury-composable/arch-decisions/DESIGN-NOTES.md

 # Design notes

+## Orchestration by configuration

+The recommended way to write a composable application is orchestration by configuration using "Event Script".

+This would potentially reduce code size by half.

 ## Support sequential synchronous RPC in a non-blocking fashion

 The foundation library (platform-core) has been integrated with Java 21 virtual thread and